Architecture of Costa Rica: Modern architectural sites

-Contemporary architecture in Costa Rica is unique, with modern structures built in keeping with traditional techniques, while still boasting an aesthetic and modern appearance.
-Costa Rican Architecture mimics the culture of the nation, utilising artistic elements to create statement pieces that attract global audiences.
-Examples of impressive modern architectural sites include Containers of Hope, Tropical Atrium, and Casa Flotanta.
-All three buildings are unique in their design and construction, commissioned by renowned Costa Rican architect Benjamin Garcia Saxe under his company, Studio Saxe.
+Contemporary architecture in Costa Rica is unique, with modern structures built in keeping with traditional techniques, while still boasting a modern appearance.
+Examples of modern architectural sites include Containers of Hope, Tropical Atrium, and Casa Flotanta.
+All three buildings are unique in their design and construction, commissioned by Costa Rican architect Benjamin Saxe under his company, Studio Saxe.

 Containers of Hope

 The Containers of Hope is a house located in San Jose in Costa Rica.
-The house consists essentially of two recycled shipping containers that have been renovated, and placed on pier foundations.
+The house consists of two recycled shipping containers that have been renovated, and placed on pier foundations.
 The house is owned by Gabriela Calvo and Marco Peralta, who wanted a house that was not overly expensive but would suit their needs.
 To minimise expenses in the construction of their house, they did some of the work themselves.
 The house features a raised central area, which enables natural light.
 The house also has large clerestory windows, creating a cross breeze and ventilation.
 The house also features wooden floors.

 Saxe has been commended on his ability to keep the overall price of the house to US$40,000, and his use of recycled materials.

 Jungle Frame House

 The Jungle Frame house, or 'Tropical Atrium' as it has been nicknamed, is a house in Nosara, Costa Rica.
 It was completed in late 2018 as a holiday house.
-It is 340 squared meters in size, and the site is surrounded by dense jungle.
+It is 340 square meters in size, and the site is surrounded by dense jungle.
 The house is designed to blend in with the natural surroundings of the jungle, and thus not impose itself on its surroundings.
 The materials chosen to build the house reflect this, utilizing modular metal elements in conjunction with wooden accents.
 This use of prefabricated materials enabled a fast construction process with minimal impact on the surrounding natural environment.
 Additionally, the house features solar hot water and energy, to minimise the carbon footprint of guests.

 The internal structure of the house is centered around an atrium, which extends through all three floors.
 This feature of the house is how it received its nickname.
 Furthermore, the atrium enables a large passage of natural light flow throughout the house, as well as natural ventilation.
 Shade is created by a screen of wooden panels throughout the house, to avoid overheating.

 The layout of the house is very open plan, with main living area grounded on the jungle floor.
 This design feature is intentional, hoping to elicit a connection between ‘human habitation and the natural world that surrounds us’.